nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 Before you can build the documentation, install the |NCS| as described in :ref:`gs_installing`.
 Make sure that you have installed the required :ref:`Python dependencies <additional_deps>`.

-See the *Installing the documentation processors* section in the :ref:`zephyr:zephyr_doc` developer guide for information about installing the required tools to build the documentation and their supported versions.
+See :ref:`zephyr:documentation-processors` in the Zephyr developer guide for information about installing the required tools to build the documentation and their supported versions.
 In addition to these tools, you must install `mscgen`_ and make sure the ``mscgen`` executable is in your ``PATH``.

 .. note::